sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 what should happen to produce a campaign, we switch to a _declarative_ model and let them describe what the campaign should like in a YAML file?

-[This pull request][pr4] shows how we asked "what if?": we wrote the documentation first (yes, README-driven development) and showed it to teammates and colleagues.
-The time it took a colleague to go from "ok, tell me what campaigns are" to "ohhh, I get it, nice!" was reduced tenfold.
-Very much to our relief, since the changes necessary to make the documentation a reality were huge.
+[This pull request][pr4] shows how we asked "what if?"
+What if we wrote the documentation first (yes, README-driven development) and showed it to teammates and colleagues.
+The time it took a colleague to go from "ok, tell me what campaigns are," to "ohhh, I get it, nice!" was reduced tenfold.
+This was very much to our relief since the changes necessary to make the documentation a reality were huge.
 We had to build a distributed, _declarative_ system that manages hundreds or thousands of pull and merge requests across different code hosts.